Previous dayMarch 28, 2026Next day

 7.2 km4--✓ ReviewedUSGS →

-A magnitude 2.5 seismic event took place 4 km SW of Honoka‘a, Hawaii on March 28, 2026 at 19:58 UTC.
+Seismographs logged a magnitude 2.5 earthquake 4 km SW of Honoka‘a, Hawaii with origin time 19:58 UTC on March 28, 2026.
 A small number of nearby observers (4) submitted felt reports to the USGS.
 The event originated approximately 7.2 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 20.048°, -155.493°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 20.048°N, -155.493°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28